radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/precalculus/precalculus.rst

 Proficiency in elementary algebra and a basic understanding of geometry are essential.
 Having a grasp of fundamental algebraic operations and concepts, along with introductory knowledge of trigonometry, will prepare you for success in this course.

+As long as you finished highschool math this course is a good starting point to refresh your memory.

 Study Material
 --------------